2013 Ford Mustang Performance

 - "The gearbox is nowhere near as quick or accurate as the Scion-baru, but if I slow down a little bit, it works fine.
 The throws aren't bad.
 The shifter is mounted very low in the console.
 Personally, I like that." -- Motor Trend

 - "The short-throw, 6-speed manual transmission felt solid, confidently snicking into each gear." -- Kelley Blue Book

 - "Ford's 3.7-liter V-6 roars like a V-8, and even with the pokiest (but most fuel-efficient) rear axle, the stick-shift Mustang launches strongly enough to spin the rear tires all the way through 1st gear." -- Cars.com

 Handling and Braking

 Test drivers report that the 2013 Ford Mustang feels lighter and more agile than competitors like the Dodge Challenger and Chevy Camaro, though in a comparison test, one reviewer says the Mustang lacks the athletic cornering ability of cars like the Mazda Miata and Subaru BRZ.
 Additionally, some critics note that the Mustang’s suspension doesn’t handle hard braking or potholes and road imperfections well.
 An optional mode-selectable steering system offers comfort, sport and standard settings.
 The system adjusts the amount of power assist for sportier or more comfortable driving, while the standard mode splits the difference between the two extremes.
-A handful of test drivers also mention that while the Mustang coupe is light on its feet, the convertible isn’t as composed when the road gets twisty.
+A handful of test drivers mention that while the Mustang coupe is light on its feet, the convertible isn’t as composed when the road gets twisty.

 - "Given Mustang's ‘old-school’ suspension setup, it's surprisingly livable, at least in coupe form.
 However, there's some shimmy from the car's solid rear axle over sharp bumps.
 Convertibles are especially prone to body shake and quiver." -- Consumer Guide